typings/typings/docs/commands.md

 ## List

-Print the typings dependency tree.
+Print the typings dependency tree for the current project.

 ```
 typings list